Updated: January 2021

 There is no better way to get the most from a trip to the Langhe than to stay in a beautifully-renovated Piemontese farmhouse, and it just so happens that we know (and renovated!!) the perfect place…

-Known locally as Villa Ribota, it is a 5 bedroom, 4.5 bathroom private holiday home nestled among the Barolo vines outside the village of Novello (one of the 11 Barolo villages).
+Villa Ribota is a 5 bedroom, 4.5 bathroom private holiday home nestled among the Barolo vines outside the village of Novello (one of the 11 Barolo villages).
 It sleeps up to 12 people, there’s a swimming pool, outside dining area with bbq and pizza oven and, of course, breathtaking views.

 Vaulted brick ceilings, exposed Langhe stone walls and giant wooden beams combined with modern touches make the Villa feel light, comfortable and stylish.
 The kitchen and bathrooms are all new while the five bedrooms are all exceptionally large, airy and comfortable.

 Each of the bedrooms can be configured either as a double or a twin, and extra beds or cots for children can also be provided.

 The living/dining room offers plenty of space for 12 people to dine and relax in style.
 There is an open fireplace for those chilly autumn evenings, a flat screen HD TV with UK satellite channels, Apple TV and a dvd player and, of course, wifi throughout the property.